UKHomeOffice/hocs/documentation/timeline.md

 The timeline displays items in reverse chronological order, with the most recent item first.

+The timeline is [rendered in the sidebar](https://github.com/UKHomeOffice/hocs-frontend/blob/main/src/shared/common/components/side-bar.jsx#L78), and can be configured to display based on the case type of the case being viewed.

 ## Timeline items
 Timeline items can be thought of as belonging within a category:
 - System event